mustafamilyas/TIL/javascript/modules-caching.md

 foo
 ```

-This also apply to common js module.
+This also apply to common js module and dynamic import.

 ### Reference